50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 20. Approximately 90 percent of the teens visit YouTube on daily basis.
 20

-21. The usage of Tik Tok by teenagers could be up to 60 percent, and a significant number of them visit it nearly all the time.
+21. The usage of Tik Tok by teenagers is up to 60 percent, and also they visit it nearly all the time.
 21

-22. Adults belonging to gen Z indicate that they are dependent on platforms such as Instagram or Tik Tok 82 percent of the time.
+22. Adults belonging to Gen Z says that they are dependent on platforms like Instagram or Tik Tok of having 82 percent of their time.
 22

-23. The age group of younger users (1822) has a higher rate of addiction as compared to other age brackets.
+23. The age group of younger users (18-22) have a higher rate of addiction as compared to other age population.
 23

 Learn more about on Substance Abuse in Adolescent with Best Prevention.

-The statistics shows that teens and young adults are more prone and use more regularly than older adults.
-The behavioral risks may be mitigated by early education in digital literacy, parental oversight and monitoring screen-time.
+The statistics shows that teens and young adults are more prone to social media and using more regularly than older adults.
+The behavioral risks may be overcome by proper early education in digital literacy, parental oversight and monitoring screen-time.

 Teen & Young Adult Addiction Data